How Does a Restraining Order Work in Austin, Texas?

 Restraining Order Function image 2The specific requirements for obtaining a restraining order vary by state and jurisdiction.
 However, in general, you will need to demonstrate the following:

-• A relationship with the respondent: Most states require that the petitioner have a specific relationship with the respondent, such as a current or former spouse, dating partner, family member, or household member.
+• A relationship with the respondent: Most states require that the petitioner have a specific relationship with the respondent.
+For example, this includes relationships such as a current or former spouse, dating partner, family member, or household member.
+If a dating partner with prior incidents of abuse commits dating violence, they may be liable for any physical injury you incur.

 • A legitimate threat of harm: The petitioner must show that the respondent has engaged in abusive, threatening, or harassing behavior that places the petitioner in fear of harm.